Lumi-supercomputer/LUMI-training-materials/docs/2day-next/E05-SoftwareStacks.md

         eb eb-tutorial-1.0.1-cpeCray-24.03.eb
         ```

+        This may take a while as EasyBuild has erased the Lmod cache to ensure that the
+        new module can be found.

-    -   After this you should have a module `eb-tutorial/1.0.1-cpeCray-24.03` but it may not show up
+    -   After this you should have a module `eb-tutorial/1.0.1-cpeCray-24.03`.
-        yet due to the caching of Lmod.
 Try

         ```
         module av eb-tutorial/1.0.1-cpeCray-24.03